 If you need to add a new modification that will be of interest to others, it's best to add it to the public Unimod database, so that the information is available to all Mascot users.
-Also, if you add a definition to your local file, it will be lost if you download an updated file from the public server.
-On the other hand, there may be reasons why you have to create a local definition, such as confidentiality or because you are just experimenting.
+If you want to create a local definition, because the modification is confidential or because you are just experimenting.
 If so, use the Modifications section of the configuration editor